 Attractions and Entertainment

 You can experience a wide variety of attractions and entertainment venues in the communities surrounding the park.
-From plays and concerts at the historic Wayne Theatre, Shenandoah Summer Music Festival, Court Square Theater and American Shakespeare Center to live music at Cooter’s in the Valley, the Shenandoah Music Festival and Shenandoah Summer Music Theater, the choices are endless.
+From plays and concerts at the historic Wayne Theatre, Shenandoah Summer Music Festival, and American Shakespeare Center to live music at Cooter’s in the Valley, the Shenandoah Music Festival and Shenandoah Summer Music Theater, the choices are endless.

 Caverns and Rock Formations